AndreiCiubotaruB/CrossoverJenga/README.md

  ~ 4 hour development
  ~ 45 min ui modifications
  ~ 30 min testing
- ~  min git uploads
+ ~ 5 min git handling
- ~  min video creation
+ ~ 60 min video creation
  ~  min video upload

+Notes:

 As mouse was mentioned I inferred that the game would be a PC game not mobile, visuals are based on a FullHD resolution, however should be scaleable.
 First step is obtaining the data from the webpage provided